TalEliyahu/awesome-security-newsletters/README.md

 - [AWS Security Digest](https://asd.zoph.io) - Adopt a slow-tech 🐌 approach by reading only essential info on AWS Security landscape – once a week –  on Monday.

+- [tl;dr sec Newsletter](https://tldrsec.com/) - Get the best tools, blog posts, conference talks, and original research right in your inbox, so you can do you job better and faster by Clint Gibler [(@clintgibler)](https://twitter.com/clintgibler).

 - [Hive Five Newsletter](https://securib.ee/newsletter/) - Sharing what matters in security.
 Every week securibee curates InfoSec news, so you can focus on securing web apps and earning bug bounties - Pusha B [(@securibee)](https://twitter.com/securibee).

 - [RTCSec Newsletter](https://www.rtcsec.com/newsletter/) - A free monthly newsletter bringing you commentary and news around VoIP and WebRTC security.
 Covers both defensive and offensive security as they relate to Real-time Communications.
 Prepared by Sandro Gauci [(@sandrogauci)](https://twitter.com/sandrogauci).